QC20/Automatic-Image-File-Renaming-Script/README.md

 9. Run the script by executing the command `python filename-rename.py`.
 10. The script will rename the JPEG images in the specified folder to ascending numbers.

-**Note:** Make sure to replace `"path/to/folder"` with the actual path to your folder containing the JPEG images.
+**Note:** Make sure to replace `"path/to/folder"` with the actual path to your folder containing the JPEG or JPG images.

 ## Requirements
 - Python 3.x

 ## License
 This code is released under the [MIT License](LICENSE).